stjudecab/rsvrecon/README.md

 ## Disclaimer

-The pipeline [logo](./assets/rsvrecon_logo.png) is initially generated through [ChatGPT](https://chatgpt.com/)'s `text2image` function using the pipeline introduction as the prompt.
-In addition, the text on the log underwent some manual modifications to remove some flaws and make it more clear.
+The pipeline [logo](./assets/rsvrecon_logo.png) is initially generated through [ChatGPT](https://chatgpt.com/)'s new `4o Image Generation` function using the pipeline introduction as the prompt.

 ## Citations